Modern pentathlon at the 1928 Summer Olympics

 At the 1928 Summer Olympics in Amsterdam, a single modern pentathlon event was contested.

+The 1928 modern pentathlon was notable in the sport's Olympic history as it marked the first time in four editions of the competition that a non-Swedish competitor won a medal.
+Sweden had recorded a podium sweep in 1912, 1920, and 1924.

 Participating nations

 A total of 37 pentathletes (all men) from 14 nations competed at the Amsterdam Games: